Simply Business is pleased to provide tailored insurance options from:

 Here’s what general liability insurance usually doesn’t cover:

-If you have any employees - even if they’re part-time or temporary - your state may legally require you to take out a workers compensation policy.
+If you have any employees - even if they’re part-time or temporary - your state may legally require you to have this coverage.
 A workers comp policy protects you and your business if your employees get hurt, injured, or sick while working on the job.

 And it’s not just to fulfill a legal requirement.
-In many states, proof of a workers compensation policy is required if you want to be a licensed contractor with employees.
+In many states, proof is required if you want to be a licensed contractor with employees.
 Again, if you’re not sure what your state requires to get licensed, check out our contractor’s license resource center.

 Carrying workers compensation can provide much-needed security, as having this coverage prevents an employee from suing your contracting business for workplace injuries.